isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 Travellers who miss the Cut-off Test Timing will not be able to obtain a test result in time for their flight.

-Please make arrangements early for your test slot so that you can qualify for the fast lane arrangements.
+Please make arrangements early for your test slot so that you can qualify for the RGL arrangements.

 ##### 8. What happens if the clinic assesses that I am unable to receive the PCR test for unforeseen circumstances?

-If you are unable to receive the test, you may wish to reschedule your flight, if you still wish to tap on the fast lane arrangement.
+If you are unable to receive the test, you may wish to reschedule your flight, if you still wish to tap on the RGL arrangement.

 ##### Test Results